-In an effort to continue building the theoretical bridge between OCBs and performance, Ozer (2011) discovered that the quality of coworker relationships (called team member exchange; TMX) mediates the OCB to performance relationship, but only for OCBs directed toward individuals like providing encouragement, extra help, or advice.
-Because this relationship depends on the amount of leeway an employee has.
+Understanding organizational citizenship behaviors (OCBs) have been an important part of understanding job performance.
+OCBs are defined as actions employees take to go “above and beyond” their regular job to help meet the needs of coworkers and company.
+In an effort to continue building the theoretical bridge between OCBs and performance, Ozer (2011) discovered that the quality of coworker relationships (called team member exchange; TMX) explains the relationship between OCBs and performance, but only for OCBs directed toward individuals, such as providing encouragement, extra help, or advice.
+The author also found that this relationship depends on the amount of autonomy an employee has.

 Ozer, M. (2011).
 A moderated mediation model of the relationship between organizational citizenship behaviors and job performance.
-Journal of Applied Psychology, Advance online publication. doi: 10.1037/a0023644
+Journal of Applied Psychology, 96(6), 1328–1336.